TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 Ah… embedded systems—the intersection of robust hardware and versatile software.

-This is the third (and culminating) post in a series on digital audio synthesis.
+This is the third (and culminating) post in a series on digital audio synthesis; but the first (and only?) post touching embedded hardware.
 In the [first post](/posts/digital-audio-synthesis-for-dummies-part-1), we introduced basic concepts on audio processing.
 In the [second post](/posts/digital-audio-synthesis-for-dummies-part-2), we dived into audio synthesis and generation.
 In this post, we’ll discover how to effectively implement an audio synthesiser and player on an embedded device by marrying hardware (timers, {% abbr "DACs", "Digital-to-Analogue Converters; explained later!" %}, {% abbr "DMA", "Direct Memory Access; explained later!" %}) and software (double buffering plus other optimisations).[^subtopics]

 [^subtopics]: Each of these components (especially hardware) deserve their own post to be properly introduced; but for the sake of keeping this post short, I’ll only introduce them briefly and link to other resources for further perusal.